Final Topology for Preference Spaces: Results

-Theorem \ref{th:theorem3} shows that in the subspace of strict preferences, the topology identified in Theorem \ref{th:theorem2} is Hausdorff but totally path-disconnected.
-Thus, Theorem \ref{th:theorem3} presents a fundamental trade-off.
-While in some applications it is natural to consider non-strict preferences, this implies that any topology that universally preserves continuous mappings cannot be Hausdorff.
-Conversely, while the Hausdorff property is a natural property to ask of a topology, it comes at the cost of considering only strict preference spaces.
+Together, Theorems \ref{th:theorem2} and \ref{th:theorem3} present a fundamental trade-off.
+Whereas in some applications it is natural to consider non-strict preferences, this implies that any topology that universally preserves continuous mappings cannot be Hausdorff.
+Conversely, whereas the Hausdorff property is a natural property to ask of a topology, it comes at the cost of considering only strict preference spaces.
 A consequence of these observations is that topological conditions on preference spaces carry substantive behavioral assumptions about the indifference structures allowed in the preference space.